jinlee/418-final/index.md

 web workers that were spawned.
 Now, as was discussed in assignment 1, we had to solve the problem of workload imbalance when parallelizing this mandelbrot rendering.
 To do this we simply interleave the work to be done to the web workers and piece back the results after the computation.
+Since this test was utilizing more cores, we ran these tests on the Gates 3000 machines which have a total of 6 cores.

 Here's the graph that plots total computation time for different number of web workers spawned.
 Note that the 1 web worker case is the sequential